garretthanberg/Threads-Clone/README.md

 * Firebase Cloud Firestore: Store and retrieve data in real-time.
 * Firebase Authentication: Securely manage user registration and login.
 * Firebase Cloud Storage: Store and serve media files such as images.
-* SwiftUI Combine: Combine SwiftUI with Combine for reactive programming.
 * Kingfisher: Efficiently load and cache images in the app.

 ## Contributing